Transport

 Ferry

-The rally starts in Agadir with the scruteneering on Thursday 21st and Friday 22nd of April.
+The rally starts in Agadir with the scruteneering on Thursday 11th and Friday 12th of April.
 Everybody is free to choose how he/she gets to Morocco.
 The cheapest solution to get your car or truck to North-Africa is to take the smaller ferries in the South of Spain and cross the Strait of Gibraltar in Algerciras or Tarifa (45 minutes crossing).
 You’ll enter Morocco via the big port of Tanger (not the easiest port to enter by truck).

 This year, we offer the participants 2 ferry options organized by the organization, both going to the port of Nador.
 Also the organisation of the rally takes this ferry, mainly because the port of arrival -Nador- is the easiest to get in with a large convoy of trucks.
 Last time the entire process (more than 30 trucks and many cars) was handled in less than 2 hours.
 If you take that ferry, together with us, we can also help you with the administration of police & customs onboard and when entering the port of Nador.